AmanKumarSinhaGitHub/MERN/README.md

    - In the security section, open the **Network Access** tab.
    - Add your current IP address to allow access from your machine.
+   - If you want to access your database from any computer, then add this IP also `0.0.0.0/0`

    - ![network access](./screenshots/network_access.png)